hackshackers/hackshackers-hugo/content/news/2024/01/Prediction-for-Journalism-in-2024-More-open-source-AI.md

 **More open source, less reliance on large platforms:** We have a chance to try again and learn from the tortured history between technology companies and journalism — and not to tie our fates to companies where interests aren’t aligned.
 Open source is progressing quickly, and we can build technologies that are more resilient and not reliant on a single company that is a gatekeeper or a single point of failure.
 Journalism is inherently open source and all about sharing learnings to better our communities, and we should work with companies who operate in a similar spirit of sharing and transparency.

 *Originally published by [Nieman Lab](https://www.niemanlab.org/2023/12/more-open-source-ai/).
 Each year, Nieman Lab asks some of the smartest people in journalism what they think is coming in the new year.
 Here are their predictions for 2024.
-[SEE THE FULL LIST](Each year, Nieman Lab asks some of the smartest people in journalism what they think is coming in the new year.
+Each year, Nieman Lab asks some of the smartest people in journalism what they think is coming in the new year.
 Here are their predictions for 2024.
-SEE THE FULL LIST)*
+[SEE THE FULL LIST](https://www.niemanlab.org/collection/predictions-2024/)

 <div id="mc_embed_signup"><form id="mc-embedded-subscribe-form" class="validate" action="//hackshackers.us1.list-manage.com/subscribe/post?u=c56f2e53d5ed6ef87f8aaa75c&amp;id=fb2bc6f10b" method="post" name="mc-embedded-subscribe-form" novalidate="" target="_blank">